The Clan Donald Estate

 “Take only photos, leave only footprints.”
 We welcome responsible visitors to CDLT’s estate.
 We have a range of walking trails from very easy routes within the gardens, to challenging hill routes across our more remote areas.

-The wooded policies immediately outside the gardens contain short nature trails that are open to walkers and careful mountain bikers.
-Longer trails include Coille Dalavil and Point of Sleat, both offering more strenuous terrain and incredible sea views.
 Our estate is dog-friendly, but please clean up after your dog and keep it on a lead when near livestock, and during the bird nesting season (April – July).
 It is a criminal offence to worry livestock or disturb wildlife.
-Please park responsibly if accessing your starting point by vehicle.
-Work occurs on the estate day and night all year round; please do not block access tracks or junctions.

 Our estate is a working environment, and we expect visitors to follow the Scottish Outdoor Access Code: know the Code before you go!
-Farming, wildlife management, and property maintenance are all legitimate estate activities that take place across our land, so we ask visitors to please take care and work respectfully with our staff team to ensure a safe environment for everyone.
+Farming, deer management, and property maintenance are all legitimate estate activities that take place across our land, so we ask visitors to please take care and work respectfully with our staff team to ensure a safe environment for everyone.

 In particular, wild campers must use stoves instead of lighting campfires, as our environment is at serious risk of wildfire.
 Do not cut down trees for firewood, as this hurts our woodland conservation.
-There are toilets at Armadale Pier (CalMac) and at The Stables and our Museum.
-Campervans must not dump waste on land or in our precious watercourses: please use designated campervan facilities.

 Conservation

-We seek to maintain a healthy, resilient and biodiverse environment.
-In the age of the climate crisis, this has never been more important.
-Due to our exceptional mosaic of habitats including coast, woodland, moorland and uplands, our estate is rich in biodiversity.
 We have a wide variety of bird and animal species, including golden and white-tailed eagles, various wading birds, finches, deer, otters and pine martens.
 Our estate is also home to an incredible array of plant life, including ferns, lichens, grasses and wildflowers.

 Four areas of CDLT’s estate are designated as Sites of Special Scientific Interest, which is a statutory designation regulated by an agency of the Scottish Government, NatureScot.
 These fragile sites require special management.
 Some activities, such as the lighting of campfires, is not lawful within the site boundaries.
 Our SSSIs are listed below; click the links to see the site maps and find out more:

-Gàidhealtachd culture
+Gàidhealtachd Culture

 The Gàidhealtachd is the Gàidhlig speaking area of Scotland in the Highlands and Islands.
 Gàidhlig is an indigenous language of the UK, but it is endangered due to socio-economic challenges that have accumulated over several centuries and, sadly, still continue today.
 Although the Scottish Government is trying to help, CDLT believes that more can be done to protect and enhance Gàidhlig as a living language of everyday use.
+That said, we acknowledge Skye’s Norse heritage, including so many Norse place names.